codeoverflow-org/nodecg-io/docs/contribute.md

 # How to contribute

-There are many ways to contribute to NodeCG-io: logging bugs, submitting pull requests, reporting issues, and creating suggestions.
+There are many ways to contribute to nodecg-io: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

 ## Prerequisites